The First Home Pregnancy Test Was Called

 Impact on Women's Health and Society

 The introduction of home pregnancy tests had a profound impact on women's health and society.
-It empowered women to make informed decisions about their reproductive health and family planning.
+But it empowered women to make informed decisions about their reproductive health and family planning.
 The ability to confirm a pregnancy early allowed women to seek prenatal care sooner, leading to healthier pregnancies and better outcomes for both mother and child.
 Home pregnancy tests also played a role in changing attitudes towards contraception and family planning, contributing to the growing acceptance of women's reproductive autonomy.

 Trends and Latest Developments in Home Pregnancy Testing